Central Post Office, Skopje, NORTH MACEDONIA

 This extraordinary example of highly expressive and sculptural 20th-century architecture is of vital importance to the visual and symbolic architectural landscape and brutalist ensemble in the heart of Skopje, as well as for the heritage of Europe and beyond.
-The building is also significant as a symbol of post-earthquake resilience.
+The building, which served as the administrative Counter Hall for the Telecommunications and Postal Centre of the Federative Republic of Macedonia, is also significant as a symbol of post-earthquake resilience.

 The building survived a massive fire in 2013.
 However, the original glazing of the dome and the murals by the interior designer Borko Lazeski, as well as the custom-made furnishings and lighting, were either completely lost or suffered serious damage.